ankitnewjobs/Terraform/Day:- 15 Meta-Argument-lifecycle-create_before_destroy/Readme.md

 - c2-resource-group.tf
 - c3-virtual-network.tf

-## Step-03: lifecyle - create_before_destroy
+## Step-03: lifecycle - create_before_destroy
 - Default Behavior of a Resource: Destroy Resource & re-create Resource
-- With Lifecycle Block we can change that using `create_before_destroy=true`
+- With Lifecycle Block, we can change that using `create_before_destroy=true`
-  - First new resource will get created
+  - First new resources will get created
-  - Second old resource will get destroyed
+  - Second old resources will get destroyed
 - **Add Lifecycle Block inside Resource Block to alter behavior**
 ```t
 # Lifecycle Block inside a Resource